luzhc/luzhc.github.io/_news/announcement_10.md

 related_posts: false
 ---

-In 2024, I have mentored or co-authored 8 papers that have been accepted to CHI 2025.
+In 2024, I have mentored or co-authored another 5 papers that have been accepted to CSCW 2025.

 - **SpeechCap: Leveraging Playful Impact Captions to Facilitate Interpersonal Communication in Social Virtual Reality** by Yu Zhang, Yi Wen, Siying Hu, and Zhicong Lu